quasel/pods-dev-vvv/phpunit.md

 ![New Project](/screenshots/new_project.jpeg)

-Event Log:
+Now Take a look at the Event Log (normally at lower right corner) Event Log:
 WordPress Support: Looks like it's WordPress plugin.
 Enable WordPress support?
 Or do not ask again? -> Yes WordPress Support: WordPress code style can be set for this project.
 Set it?  -> Yes WordPress Support: For WordPress containing plugins inside it's better to add whole WordPress to project.
 Fix?
-Or ignore? -> Klick on fix ( settings -> project -> directories )
+Or ignore? -> Klick on fix ( settings -> project -> directories ) this way PhpStorm uses the full WordPress but the .idea Folder is in the pods directory - this can be usefull if you want e.g a separate Project for your theme but use the same vvv-site

 if you did Clone pods-dev-vvv
 Event Log: